 Nadia was admitted to the Supreme Court of South Australia in February 2014 and joined Tolis & Co Lawyers as a Graduate Solicitor in August that same year.
-Since that time, Nadia has worked predominately in the area of Family Law, and is now a senior solicitor practising exclusively in that area.
+Since that time, Nadia has worked predominately in the area of Family Law, and is now a partner practising exclusively in that area.

 During her practise, Nadia has been exposed to a diverse range of matters of both a simple and complex nature, and has participated in numerous conferences, Mediations, and Court events.
 This exposure has assisted Nadia to gain extensive knowledge and experience in assisting clients to negotiate, and resolve, litigious parenting matters, and highly technical property settlement disputes involving complex corporate structures and trusts.